Uninett/zino/README.md

 for the original Tcl-based Zino.
 An incomplete list of features that have yet to be ported:

-- SNMP trap handling
-  - Not all traps supported by Zino 1 have been implemented in Zino 2 yet.
+- Not all SNMP traps are logged in the same detail as in Zino 1.
 - No support for reading trap messages from a trap multiplexer like `straps`/`nmtrapd`.
-- Planned maintenance (the `PM` family of API commands)
-- Router and single-port poll triggering from the API (the `POLLRTR` and `POLLINTF` API commands)

 Development of Zino 2.0 is fully sponsored by [NORDUnet](https://nordu.net/), on behalf of the nordic NRENs.